0x3n0/dotfiles/README.md

 ## Qtile

-if you want to use cross qtile install qtile by typing the command line
+if you want to use qtile, install qtile by typing command line

 ```bash
 sudo pacman -S qtile